MatthewCebenka/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express is just middleware
+express router allows us to breakup end points into seperate files

 - [ ] Describe Middleware?

+  middleware in this case allows us to add functionality that is not native to the framework or language.

 - [ ] Describe a Resource?

+anything that is in the database

 - [ ] What can the API return to help clients know if a request was successful?

+  http status codes

 - [ ] How can we partition our application into sub-applications?

+  by using express routes

 ## Minimum Viable Product